sheikhimtiaz/fake-twitter/README.md

 ## Run

-Run `npm install && npm run start` to build the project.
+Run the following to start the project.
+`cd fakeTwitterClient`
+`npm install`
+`npm run start`

 ## Build

-Run `npm run build` to build the project.
+Run `cd fakeTwitterClient && npm run build` to build the project.
 The build artifacts will be stored in the `dist/twitter-clone` directory.